rtfenter/loyalty-series/README.md

 ---

 ## About This Repo
-This repository is the **central hub** for all loyalty-related work — writing, diagrams, prototypes, and system investigations.
+This repository is the **central hub** for all loyalty-related work — writing, diagrams, prototypes, and system models.